josefzachar/cube-test/README.md

-# Square Golf
+# Square Golf with Cellular Automata

-A simple 2D golf game where the ball is a square.
-The game is viewed from the side and all elements are drawn with simple white lines.
+A physics-based golf game where the ball is a square and the level is made of cells that behave like cellular automata.
+The game is viewed from the side and features interactive sand that can be disrupted by the ball.

 ## How to Play